-15. Nothing in this Agreement imposes any liability on the Governor of the Cayman Islands acting in his personal capacity.
+15. Nothing in this Agreement imposes any liability on the Governor of the Cayman Islands acting in the Governor's personal capacity.

 Interpretation

 16. This Agreement shall be interpreted in accordance with the Laws of the Cayman Islands, and in the event of a dispute the Laws of the Cayman Islands will apply.